ACEI Global Blog

 Is an S.O.
 Number Required for International Credential Evaluation?

-• Contact your school’s registrar
+• Contact the institution’s registrar

 • Request a certification from CHED